ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

   }

-As modified as listed above, the last Chapter instructions are work for cpu032I and the added instructions is for cpu032II.
+As modified as listed above, the Chapter12_1 instructions are work for cpu032I and the added instructions in Chapter12_2 is for cpu032II.
 The llc will generate cpu032I cmp, jeq,
 ..., instructions when `llc -mcpu=cpu032I` while `llc -mcpu=cpu032II` will
 generate slt, beq when meet "if else", "while" and "for" flow control